Sermon for February 27, 2000

 2:21 "No one sews a piece of unshrunk cloth on an old cloak; otherwise, the patch pulls away from it, the new from the old, and a worse tear is made.

-2:22 And no one puts new wine into old wineskins; otherwise, the wine will burst the skins, and the wine is lost, and so are the skins; but one puts new wine into fresh wineskins."
+the wine is lost, and so are the skins; but one puts new wine into fresh

 Reader: This is the Gospel of the Lord; Praise to you, Lord Jesus Christ.